 HUD conducted an unmet needs assessment that captured the total serious unmet housing needs in the HUD-defined MID area in December 2019.
-The findings from this assessment are summarized in Table 2-5.
+The findings from this assessment are summarized in Table 2-6.
+As of APA3, data is available from application rounds of programs under the AHCP to show higher than expected demand for funding for affordable housing units.
+Details of this increased Unmet Housing Need is shown in Table 2-6.

-Table 2-5: HUD Total Serious Unmet Need Estimate35
+Table 2-6: HUD Total Serious Unmet Need Estimate (Initial Action Plan)34